 Collecting Graham Greene

 There is no problem in buying copies of Graham Greene’s works: his major novels are all in print.
-Vintage Books www.penguinrandomhouse.co.uk/publishers/vintage/vintage-classics/ currently advertises 40 titles by the author.
+The Penguin Random House website (https://www.penguinrandomhouse.co.uk/authors/176450/graham-greene) currently advertises the majority of titles by the author.

 There is also a strong second-hand market for his books.
 Two of the largest websites featuring his works in a range of conditions from first editions to cheap paperbacks are www.abebooks.co.uk and http://www.bookfinder.com/